mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. Restructuring `Framework` (and whole package structure) to make building and exporting classes easier
 1. all systemtests at least work on one platform [skipped system tests](http://developer.mantidproject.org/systemtests/) [#12615](https://github.com/mantidproject/mantid/issues/12615) (Pete)
    1. Design document for next iteration of testing (splitting small and big system tests, select where they run) - Pete
+1. Document how to [turn things on in `cmake`](https://blog.kitware.com/static-checks-with-cmake-cdash-iwyu-clang-tidy-lwyu-cpplint-and-cppcheck/) (Hahn)

 Converted to actual tickets during a release
 --------------------------------------------

+1. Documentation
+   1. Change citations to new plugin (Peterson)
+   1. Move training to user `.rst` and update for Python 3 compatability(Savici)
+   1. Add document for migrating scripts to python2/3 compatible (Whitfield)
 1. Add `f2py` code to the builds - this is an ongoing process, only complex items remain (translating fortran to python and effectively support as python)
 1. Proper rpm and deb packages without cpack ([rpm and cmake](https://fedoraproject.org/wiki/Packaging:Cmake))